Lets-DevOps/devops-glossary/README.md

 # A
  - [AWS](https://aws.amazon.com) - A cloud computing platform offering ready to use web services which are loosely coupled.
  - [Ansible](http://www.ansible.com/) - An agent-less orchestration engine that can automate application and systems.
+ - [Artifactory](https://github.com/Netflix/asgard/wiki) - JFrog’s open source binary repository management product with support for Apache Maven artifacts.
  - [Asgard](https://github.com/Netflix/asgard/wiki) - A netflix web interface tool for AWS Cloud Management and application deployment.
- - [Artifactory](https://github.com/Netflix/asgard/wiki) - JFrog’s open source binary repository management product with support for Apache Maven artifacts.
+ - [Atom](https://atom.io/) - Atom is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.
  - [Awsbox](http://awsbox.org/) - A featherweight DYI PaaS on top of awscloud EC2 for deploying node apps.

 # B